horacetheprogrammer/6/README.md

 # 6
-This is a macro using the alt key to toggle when pressing 6
+This is a macro using the alt key to toggle

+alt toggles

+when you hit 6 with toggle on, you will have the ...... from chinese